www.scantips.com

 Focal Length A mm, Distance:

 This "sameness" is NOT speaking of the background.
 If it is even several feet distant, the longer lens will have a smaller view of the background (which you can move slightly to choose), getting rid of most of it, and what is remaining will have worse depth of field, which both are the goal here.
-This is illustrated in the Summary Chart next below.
+This is computed in the Summary Chart next below, and sample photos on next page.

 But if the goal is to Not blur the background (as in Landscapes), then stopping down more helps (with a larger f/stop Number).
 Stopping down much increases diffraction (costing some sharpness), but when needed, the Depth of Field gain normally can be a much greater benefit than the smaller loss hurts.
 Don't be afraid to use f/22 or the maximum f/stop when and if it is really needed, which yes, is extreme, but it can solve big problems, which is why the lens offers it.
 Or a shorter focal length will also increase Depth of Field (but that also increases the Field of View, which makes objects in it smaller, but which may still be OK).
 See the hyperfocal section above.